MicrosoftDocs/azure-dev-docs/articles/go/configure-vscode-for-go-development.md

 <!-- retake screenshot, dir name is sample-app now -->

-## 1. Download and Install Go and Visual Studio Code
+## 1. Install Go

-Download and Install Go:
+Follow these steps to install Go:

 1. In a web browser, go to [golang.org/doc/install](https://golang.org/doc/install).
 1. Download the version for your operating system.
 1. Once downloaded, run the installer.
 1. Open a command prompt, then run `go version` to confirm Go was installed.

+## 2. Install Visual Studio Code

-Download and install Visual Studio Code:
+Follow these steps to install Visual Studio Code:

 1. In a web browser, go to [code.visualstudio.com](https://code.visualstudio.com/).
 1. Download the version for your operating system, supports Windows, Linux, and macOS.
 1. Once downloaded, run the installer.
 This will only take a minute.

-## 2. Install the Go extension
+## 3. Install the Go extension

 | Instructions    | Screenshot |
 |:----------------|-----------:|
 | In Visual Studio Code, bring up the Extensions view by clicking on the Extensions icon in the Activity Bar.
 Or use keyboard shortcut (Ctrl+Shift+X). | :::image type="content" source="./media/configure-vscode-for-go-development/search-extensions-240px.png" alt-text="A screenshot showing how search for the Go extension." lightbox="./media/configure-vscode-for-go-development/search-extensions.png"::: |
 | Search for the Go extension, then select install. | :::image type="content" source="./media/configure-vscode-for-go-development/install-go-extension-240px.png" alt-text="A screenshot showing how to use the search box in the top tool bar to find App Services in Azure." lightbox="./media/configure-vscode-for-go-development/install-go-extension.png"::: |

-## 3. Update the Go tools
+## 4. Update the Go tools

 | Instructions    | Screenshot |
 |:----------------|-----------:|